enduranceinternational/bluebird/packages/bluebird/README.md

-# UAF Design System
+# Bluebird Design System

-The UAF Design is the new home our universal component library, including globally used elements (like toasts, loaders, etc.) and atomic styles.
+The Bluebird Design is the new home our universal component library, including globally used elements (like toasts, loaders, etc.) and atomic styles.

 ## Dependencies

-- `uaf-theme` (Bootstrap 3)
+- `@uaf/theme` (Bootstrap 3)

 ## Roadmap